joeyipara02/Azure-AD-Project/README.md

 # Objective

 In this beginner-friendly guide, I'll walk you through the process of utilizing Microsoft Azure, a cloud-based platform that provides various tools and services.
-This guide will take you through creating an Azure account, setting up a Windows 11 Virtual Machine, and configuring Active Directory on a Windows Server 2019.
+This step by step guide will take you through creating an Azure account, setting up a Windows 11 Virtual Machine, and configuring Active Directory on a Windows Server 2019.
 The server will then be promoted to a domain controller (DC).
 Afterward, we'll join the Windows 11 VM to the domain we just created.
 Following that, we'll create users, organizational units (OUs), groups, and demonstrate how to add a user to a security group and OU.

 ## What is Active Directory and a Domain Controller?